phishnet/hello-world/README.md

 Currently, pulling the repo and running `docker-compose up` will result in a functional local site mirroring the main domain, but without any of the ancillary sites, such as the admin portal, the forum, or the API.
 Because some of the bugs we're currently experiencing are on those sites, we're in bit of a rut.

 Do you have the skills to step in and help the Phish community on the gold standard of Phish data?
-If so, please provide your resume; phish.net username; your github/bitbucket/gitlab username(s); your favorite Phish song; and an initial estimate of hours to tech@phish.net.
+If so, please provide your resume; phish.net username; your github/bitbucket/gitlab username(s); your favorite Phish song; and an initial estimate of hours to `tech@phish.net`.
 We hope to use all of these factors to locate a qualified candidate and bring you the best phish.net experience possible.

 Got questions?
-Fire them our way!
+Send them our way!